Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 Fu Shan's World: The Transformation of Chinese Calligraphy in the Seventeenth Century

 For 1,300 years, Chinese calligraphy was based on the elegant art of Wang Xizhi (A.D.
 303–361).
-But the seventeenth-century emergence of a style modeled on the rough, broken epigraphs of ancient bronzes and stone artifacts brought a revolution in calligraphic taste.
-By the eighteenth century, this led to the formation of the stele school of calligraphy, which continues to shape Chinese calligraphy today.
-A dominant force in this school was the eminent calligrapher and art theorist Fu Shan (1607–1685).
-Because his work spans the late Ming–early Qing divide, it is an ideal prism through which to view the transformation in calligraphy.
+But the emergence in the 17th century of a style modeled on the rough, broken epigraphs of ancient artifacts led to the formation of the stele school.
+Eminent calligrapher and art theorist Fu Shan (1607–1685) was a dominant force in this school.

 Alien Kind: Foxes and Late Imperial Chinese Narrative

-To discuss the supernatural in China is “to talk of foxes and speak of ghosts.”
-Ming and Qing China were well populated with foxes, shape-changing creatures who transgressed the boundaries of species, gender, and the metaphysical realm.
-In human form, foxes were both immoral succubi and good wives/good mothers, both tricksters and Confucian paragons.
-They were the most alien yet the most common of the strange creatures a human might encounter.
-Rania Huntington investigates a conception of one kind of alien and attempts to establish the boundaries of the human.
+Ming and Qing China were well populated with foxes, shape changers who transgressed the boundaries of species, gender, and the metaphysical realm.
+In human form, they were immoral succubi and good wives/good mothers, tricksters and Confucian paragons.
+Huntington investigates the fox as alien and attempts to establish the boundaries of the human.